 Write efficiency: indicates the average number of data points that are written to TSDB per second.
 The data points are also known as data records.
 You can use the following formula to calculate the write efficiency: Write efficiency = Number of timelines × Average number of data points that are written to TSDB per second for a single timeline.

 Yes, you can access the TSDB service from the Internet.
 Before you access the TSDB service from the Internet, you must create an instance that is connected to a virtual private cloud (VPC).
 For more information, see Create an instance.
 Then, enable the Internet connection feature in the TSDB console.
 For more information, see the “Access through public networks” section in Network connection.

 Currently, TSDB visualizes data by using the following methods:

-Through the TSDB console.
-For details, see Query data.
+Use the TSDB console.
+For more information, see Time series insight.

 Connect Grafana to TSDB.
 For more information, see Connect Grafana to TSDB.

 What can I do if a time-out exception occurs when I access a TSDB instance and the error message “Connection timed out” appears?